pagadesantosh/all_about_front_end/html_css_dom_js_node_react_redux/html_css_dom/HTML_CSS_DOM.md

 Q10.
 In an HTML document, the pseudo-class :root always refers to the element.
 True or False?
 Q11.
 Can the translate() function move the position of an element on the z-axis?
 Q12.
 Which unit of measurement would you prefer among px, em, %, or pt, and why?
-Q13.
-How do absolute, relative, fixed, and static positions differ in CSS?
-Q14.
-What are the differences between visibility: hidden and display: none?
-Q15.
-What are the differences between inline, block, and inline-block display types?
 Q16.
 What are the properties related to the CSS box model?
 Q17.
 Does overflow: hidden create a new block formatting context?
 Q18.
 How can you apply CSS rules specific to a media query?